Search Member Login Accessibility Options

 Sandy Ho

-About the Author: Sandy is the program director of the Disability Inclusion Fund at Borealis Philanthropy, and the founder and co-organizer of the Disability & Intersectionality Summit.
+About the Author: At the time of publication, Sandy was the program director of the Disability Inclusion Fund at Borealis Philanthropy, and the founder and co-organizer of the Disability & Intersectionality Summit.
+As of June 2024, Sandy is the executive director of the Disability & Philanthropy Forum.